vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

    addHandler(hdlr)

-      Adds the specified handler *hdlr* to this logger.
+      Adds the specified handler 	- hdlr* to this logger.

    removeHandler(hdlr)

-      Removes the specified handler *hdlr* from this logger.
+      Removes the specified handler 	- hdlr* from this logger.

    findCaller(stack_info=False, stacklevel=1)

       Finds the caller's source filename and line number.
 Returns the filename, line number, function name and stack information as a 4-element tuple.
-The stack information is returned as "None" unless *stack_info* is "True".
+The stack information is returned as "None" unless 	- stack_info* is "True".

-      The *stacklevel* parameter is passed from code calling the "debug()" and other APIs.
+      The 	- stacklevel* parameter is passed from code calling the "debug()" and other APIs.
 If greater than 1, the excess is used to skip stack frames before determining the values to be returned.
 This will generally be useful when calling logging